-Let’s picture the following scenario:
+Let us imagine the following scenario:

-First of all, let’s try to understand what we are talking about.
+Let us first try to understand what we are talking about.

-“Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as Class IIa, except if such decisions have an impact that may cause death or an irreversible deterioration of a person’s state of health, in which case it is in Class III or a serious deterioration of a person’s state of health or surgical intervention, in which case it is classified as Class IIb.
+“Software intended to provide information which is used to take decisions with diagnosis or therapeutic purposes is classified as Class IIa, except if such decisions have an impact that may cause death or an irreversible deterioration of a person’s state of health, in which case it is in Class III or a serious deterioration of a person’s state of health or a surgical intervention, in which case it is classified as Class IIb.
 Software intended to monitor physiological processes is classified as Class IIa, except if it is intended for monitoring of vital physiological parameters, where the nature of variations of those parameters is such that it could result in immediate danger to the patient, in which case it is classified as Class IIb.
 All other software is classified as Class I. As an example, software used to monitor heart rates or any other physiological parameters during a routine checkup is classified as Class IIa.
 However, if the monitoring aims at vital physiological parameters, and where those parameters could result in immediate danger to the patient, the classification is elevated to Class IIb.”

 You can read more here.

-3 – What process did your team follow while developing your software?
-Is it described in a technical file that should go along with your product?
-The standard IEC 62304:2006 describes the essential documents related to the development plan, risk assessment, requirements, design, implementation, verification, and version control.
+3 – What process did your team follow in developing your software?
+Is it described in a technical file that should accompany your product?
+The IEC 62304:2006 standard describes the essential documents related to the development plan, risk assessment, requirements, design, implementation, review, and version control.

-4 – Is there a Software Development Plan?
+4 – Is there a software development plan?

 THE CODE DEVELOPMENT

 8 – How are software backup and version control performed?
 Is there a version control system/repository in place?

 9 – Do you have a documented review process for how detected bugs are fixed and managed?